Autism Q&A: Introduction to Teaching Young Children with Autism Spectrum Disorder to Communicate Using Spoken Language

-When teaching verbal communication, a verbal prompt will be provided.
-A verbal prompt can provide the entire word or phrase the child is to say.
-For example, when showing the child the duck the prompt would simply be, “duck.”
-A verbal prompt can also be providing only part of the word or phrase.
-For example, as the child is learning to say the word duck, the prompt may be, “du”.
-This type of verbal prompt provides just enough of a cue to remind the child what he is to say.
+When teaching spoken communication, a prompt can be provided.
+The prompt can provide the entire word or phrase the child is to say.
+For example, when showing the child a duck the prompt simply would be, "duck."
+A prompt also can provide only part of the word or phrase.
+For example, as the child is learning to say the word duck, the prompt may be, "du."
+This type of prompt provides just enough of a cue to remind the child what he is to say.

 When using prompts be sure to fade the prompts or increase the expectation for communication.
-The ultimate goal should be for the child to communicate independently, however if the child is constantly being prompted they will not get the opportunity to be an independent communicator.
+The ultimate goal should be for the child to communicate independently; however, if the child is constantly being prompted he will not get the opportunity to be an independent communicator.

 Question: What are the steps to teach communication?

-Shaping is the process where the adult gradually shapes the child’s response by slowly accepting closer and closer approximations to the word the child is to say.
-Below is an example of how the adult can shape communication.
-The following is an example of the responses the child would emit and the adult would reinforce to build and shape the word “cookie.”
+Shaping is the process in which a caregiver or educator gradually shapes the child's response by slowly accepting closer and closer approximations to the word the child is to say.
+Below is an example of how communication can be shaped.
+Here, the caregiver or educator is reinforcing the child in building and shaping the word "bubble."

 Question: What are the most important tips to remember when teaching a child to verbally communicate?

-- Teach nouns or verbs first.
-Many caregivers teach the words ‘please’ or ‘more’ first, which are great words to use for requesting; however their meaning can vary depending on the context.
-For example, if the child is eating dinner and asks for ‘more’ it is not clear if they are referring to ‘more food’ or ‘more drink.”
-By teaching the child the word ‘milk’ it is obvious what the child wants.
+- Teach words that are meaningful and that are of interest to the child.
+Some early words are: all done, up, want, drink, or a favorite food item.
+Many caregivers teach the words 'please' or 'more' first, which are great words to use for requesting; however their meaning can vary depending on the context.
+For example, if the child is eating dinner and asks for 'more' it is not clear if they are referring to 'more food' or 'more drink.'
+By teaching the child the word 'milk' it is obvious what the child wants.
 Gross motor skills are often a strength for children with ASD, thus teaching verbs first is also very motivating and practical for children.

 - Identify the activities of the day when you are going to teach communication.
 These are the 'additional opportunities' or planned opportunities discussed earlier in this fact sheet.
 It is best to identify the specific activities so they are remembered and the child is provided ample opportunities to communicate each day.

 - Be prepared for multiple trials.
-Children with ASD may require many learning trials to learn to speak verbally.
-Every child with ASD is different, some will learn to imitate and respond to your vocalizations quickly and some will take longer to learn to respond.
+Children with ASD may require many learning trials to learn to speak.
+Every child with ASD is different.
+Some will learn to imitate and respond to your vocalizations quickly and some will take longer to respond.

 - Talk!
 Even if the child is unresponsive.
-Talk to the child about their play, add scripts and narrate what they are doing and then pause to let them speak.
-It is very hard for caregivers of children with ASD to become very directive when they talk to their children.
+Talk to the child about their play using short sentences.
+Narrate what they are doing and then pause to let them speak.
 Caregivers often state they stop speaking with their child because their child is not responding.
 Even if the child is unresponsive, never stop talking!
 Talking with children helps them process and attend to language, and understand that it is meaningful.

 - Pause to give the child a chance to respond.
-For example, when a child is pointing at a ball, say “Do you want your ball?” then wait for the child to respond.
-Children with ASD may take many seconds to process information and respond, so be patient.
+For example, when a child is pointing to a ball, say "Do you want your ball?" then wait for the child to respond.
+Children with ASD might take many seconds to process information and respond, so be patient.

 - Imitate and elaborate the child’s vocalizations.
 Imitate and elaborate the vocalizations so they know what they said is meaningful!
 When the child points at a cookie and says "ookie" you can say, "Oh,you want a COOKIE?"
 When elaborating and expanding on the vocalizations, it helps them learn to expand their own language.

 Many young children with ASD have difficulty learning to use spoken language.
-Communication is a critical life skill and many children with ASD can learn to speak verbally.
-Teaching children with ASD will take time and lots of repetition, but it should be a fun process for the child and the adults.
-Communication should build on the child’s motivators and be incorporated into daily routines.
-Verbal prompting will be used to shape the child’s use of words so he or she is able to move from making sounds or approximations to saying words and even phrases.
+Communication is a critical life skill and many children with ASD can learn to speak.
+Teaching children with ASD takes time and lots of repetition, but it should be a fun process for the child and the adults.
+Communication should build on the child's motivators and be incorporated into daily routines.
+Prompting can be used to shape the child's use of words so he or she is able to move from making sounds or approximations to saying words and even phrases.